The Bankrate promise

-Overall, vehicle ownership is on the rise in an analysis of a five-year period ranging between 2015 and 2019.
-The number of households with one or two vehicles has decreased over time.
-However, there has been a steady increase in vehicles of three or more per household.
+Overall, vehicle ownership is on the rise in an analysis of the five-year period between 2017 and 2021.
+The number of households with two vehicles has decreased over time.
+Meanwhile, there has been a steady increase in vehicles of three or more per household.
 There is a strong indication that because American households are growing in size, the number of vehicles is also increasing to accommodate them.
 The data also indicates a rise in steady income, allowing Americans to afford both the car payment on three or more vehicles in addition to the costs of maintenance and car insurance.

 U.S. Residential Vehicle Accessibility